AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 {% endhighlight %}
 </figure>

-The core logic is implement in the engine client.
+The core logic is implemented in the engine client.
 It is an asynchronous client provided in a context manager.
 Following the stack trace, it is initialized in the `build_async_engine_client` function, which essentially calls the `build_async_engine_client_from_engine_args` function of the same file.

 <figure class="custom-code-block">
   <figcaption style="margin-bottom: 0.2em;"><code><a href="https://github.com/vllm-project/vllm/blob/main/vllm/entrypoints/openai/api_server.py">vllm/entrypoints/openai/api_server.py</a></code></figcaption>